Mrbngle/RelaxGaming/README.md

         *   The `--rm` flag ensures the temporary container is removed after execution.

 3.  **Build and Run the Application:**
-    *   From the root directory of the project (`/home/walter/Projects/Assesments/RelaxGaming`), run:
+    *   From the root directory of the project, run:
         ```bash
         docker compose up --build
         ```